 I know we’ve mentioned wipes in several videos, but they are truly a must-have when traveling.
-They have definitely come in handy when dealing with a dirty airplane tray.
-We’ve also used them when visiting a place with no running water in the bathroom like many national parks.
+I use them all the time to wipe dirty airplane trays.
+We’ve also used them when visiting places with no running water in the bathroom like many National Parks.
 These things are super handy and cheap, and there’s no reason not carry a few in your bag.

 One tip though is put your wipes into a second plastic bag.
-For some reason, the packaging from the store seems to often leak, so I recommend putting them in a ziplock bag to be safe.
+For some reason, the packaging from the store seems to often leak.
+I recommend putting them in a ziplock bag to be safe.

-I know a lot of us use pens less and less every day, especially since more of our life is digital.
-But one thing that is almost never digital are those pesky customs and immigration forms that you need to fill out when entering another country.
-And it seems like there are never enough pens on the airplane.
+I know most us are using pens less and less every day, especially since more of our life is digital.
+Though one thing that is almost never digital are those pesky customs and immigration forms that you need to fill out when entering another country.
+It also seems like there are never enough pens on the airplane.

-So, make sure you pack a pen.
-Actually, pack a few of them and you’ll be a hero when you can share them with others.
-You may even make some new friends.
+I recommend packing a pen.
+Actually, pack a few of them and you’ll be a hero when you share them with others.
+You may even make some new friends!

 A tip though is to carry pens that won’t leak on a plane.
 You don’t necessarily need a fancy space pen either.
 Most gel and ballpoint pens will work, however, I would avoid rollerball pens as they tend to leak under pressure.

-You’re not going to win any fashion or hipster awards for wearing one, but these things are super useful.
-I know that I have a flashlight on my phone, but there are times when I want my hands free while still having illumination.
+You’re not going to win any fashion or hipster awards for wearing one, but headlamps are extremely useful.
+I know that I have a flashlight on my phone, but there are times when I need to be hands-free while still having illumination.
 An example is when I traveled to Vietnam and went through the Cu Chi tunnels.
-We were crawling through the tunnels, and holding a phone would not have been practical.
+Holding a phone while crawling through the narrow tunnels would not have been practical.

-I have one that I’ve used for years, and it still works great.
-It also doubles as an emergency light at home and comes in handy when doing home repairs in dark places.
+I have an old Petzl Tikka headlamp that I’ve used for years, and it still works great.
+It also doubles as an emergency light at home and is handy when doing home repairs in dark places.

 4. Plastic utensil:

-This little plastic utensil is not only sturdy and reusable, but it’s saved the day on several occasions.
+This little plastic utensil is not only sturdy and reusable but has saved the day on several occasions.
 Why?
-Because I’ll often buy foods like yogurt when I travel to not only save money for breakfast, but also because I think it helps my digestive system.
+Because I’ll often buy foods like yogurt when traveling to not only save money on breakfast but also because it helps my digestive system.
 Though what often happens is I realize that I don’t have a spoon.
-And even worse, the stores often don’t have them either or I have to buy a large pack of spoons, which is wasteful and cumbersome.
+And even worse, I have to buy a large pack of spoons, which is wasteful and cumbersome.

-After going through this exact scenario in Panama, I decided to get a cheap reusable utensil, and it works great!
+After going through this exact scenario in Panama, I decided to get an inexpensive Humangear GoBites utensil, and it’s been perfect for traveling!

 I know a lot of people just use their mobile phones as their watch.
 That makes a lot of sense, but I always recommend wearing a watch when traveling.
 Why?
-Because I tend to burn through my mobile phone battery faster when I’m traveling and using my phone to capture photos and videos.
-And with time being more sensitive when you travel, especially when flying or taking a tour, it just makes sense to have a dedicated watch for the task.
+Because I tend to burn through my mobile phone battery faster when I’m traveling.
+This is especially the case when using my phone to capture photos and videos.
+With time being extremely sensitive when you travel, especially when flying or taking a tour, it makes sense to have a dedicated watch for the task.

-I’m also a bit old school, so I like carrying an automatic watch, which means that it doesn’t use a battery.
-I just happen to be a watch geek, so I like the idea of the watch being powered by my motion, but any watch will do.
+I’m also a bit “old school”, so I like wearing an automatic watch, which means that it doesn’t use a battery.
+I just happen to be a watch geek, so I like the idea of the watch being powered by my motion, though any watch will do.

 Speaking of mobile phones running out of power, I always carry a small USB battery charger.
-It’s come in useful so many times when traveling, and I honestly recommend one to any traveler.
+It’s come in handy so many times when traveling, and I honestly recommend one to any traveler.

 They come in a variety of sizes and capacities.
 I personally love the battery packs made by Anker, and I plan to get a bigger capacity one now that I’m carrying more camera gear and a drone.
 However, their tiny charger is what I usually carry, and it’s saved me on so many occasions.

 To continue the theme of power and electronics, I recommend carrying a multi-port USB charger.
 One thing that I’ve noticed when traveling is that hotels often have very few plugs.
-This is especially the case in some of the more dated hotels.
+This is especially the case in older hotels.
 This can be an issue if you have multiple devices that need to be charged.
-Having a multi-port charger allows you to charge many different devices, and can even win you some friends at the airport.
+Having a multi-port charger allows you to charge many different devices, and can even win you friends at the airport.

 Again, I highly recommend any chargers from Anker.
-They even make a charger that doubles as a spare battery pack, so check out their gear if you’re interested in getting one.
+They even make a charger that doubles as a spare battery pack.

 8. Rain gear:

 Being in a sudden downpour is no fun, especially when you’re carrying important items or gear.
-I sometimes will carry an umbrella with me, but most times, I like to pack a poncho.
-It doesn’t take up much room, and it works really well to keep me dry.
+I sometimes carry an umbrella, but most times I prefer to pack a poncho.
+It takes up less room and keeps me (and my daypack) dry.

-You can get ones that are disposable, but I recommend spending a bit more to get one that is reusable.
-They are not only more durable, but they also tend to be made of more breathable materials, which is much more comfortable to wear.
+You can get ponchos that are disposable but I recommend spending a bit more to get one that is reusable.
+They are more durable and often made of breathable materials, making them more comfortable to wear.

 9. Luggage lock:

 If you’re looking for a specific brand or recommendation, we love the luggage locks from Travelon.
-They are colorful and unique, which makes it easy to spot your luggage and bag at the baggage claim.
+They are colorful and unique, making it easy to spot your luggage at the baggage claim.

 What underrated items do you carry when traveling?
 Is there anything that you’ve used that has saved the day?
 Please let us know in the comment section below.